 Depending on how long they have been sitting at the market, raw sunchokes can be stored from 1 to 3 weeks.

 Cooked sunchokes should be refrigerated and consumed within 2 days.
-Canning and freezing is not recommended due to discoloration and deterioration of texture.
+Canning and freezing are not recommended due to discoloration and deterioration of texture.

 Health Benefits of Sunchokes